Dr. John Gilliam, CFP®, ChFC, CLU

 Experience: President, Evensky & Katz Wealth Management (25+ years)

-Leadership / Awards Texas Tech University: Former Chair CFP Board of Governors, Board of Examiners, Board of Appeals, International CFP Council, TIAA-CREF Institute Investment Advisory Board, Board member IAFP National Board, FPA Heart of Financial Planning
+Leadership / Awards Texas Tech University: Former Chairperson CFP Board of Governors, Board of Examiners, Board of Appeals, International CFP Council, TIAA-CREF Institute Investment Advisory Board, Board member IAFP National Board, FPA Heart of Financial Planning

 Recent Publications: Journal of Financial Planning Research Columnist; JFSP (with David Cordell), “Financial Planning Research: Recent Academic Articles That Are Relevant To Practitioners;” Journal of Financial Planning (with John Salter & Shaun Pfeiffer) Standby Reverse Mortgages: A New Cash Management Tool for Financial Advisors;” Journal of Investing (with Shaun Pfeiffer) “Modern Fool’s Gold: Alpha in Recessions;” upcoming Journal of Financial Planning (with John Salter & Shaun Pfeiffer), “The Benefits of a Cash Reserve Strategy in Retirement Distribution Planning.”